-@Audio @moon @Rosie It started with a soft rustling, like a woman pulling a satin panty along her thighs.
+@Unknown @moon @Rosie It started with a soft rustling, like a woman pulling a satin panty along her thighs.
 I thought of the auditorium, filling with people, the sound of their clothing brushing against the fabric seats, the shuffling of programs opening and closing in their fingers.
 I remembered the darkness on stage, caused by blinding light, illuminating me utterly while casting all else into shadow.
 I knew they were there, but I couldn’t tell how many.
 I wondered if I had a full house at last.
 The stage smelled like pomade and perfume, a hint of booze, and the vaseline we rub on our teeth.
 I smelled dust and grass and a sour sort of smell like old turkey sandwiches, and a tangy sort of smell like the way orange tic-tacs taste.
 I thought I should be afraid, so I looked for the familiar anxiety of a performance.
 I found it, was tinged with regret, and perhaps a sense of satisfaction for this last audience.
 I felt the familiar burst of adrenaline, then- that energy necessary to really create, to take action.
 It filled my ears with a rushing sound, a rhythmic thumping, my blood singing a battle cry, drowning out everything else.
 My heart soared for a moment, then ached, and then went still, all the energy seeping into the grass.
 The rushing in my ears subsided, and only a gentle flutter in my chest stirred the night.
 There was no grand finale, no surge of appreciation…it was not such a spectacular performance, after all.
 The light faded and I could see my audience again.
 I expected this.
 I knew they would come.
 No one passes up such a final performance, or a free meal.
 The crows gathered noisily in the darkness, waiting for my silence.